ProteinDF/QCLObot/doc/80_keyword.rst

   Creation of the initial guess is executed.
   How to create guess depends on the value of "guess" keyword.
+  Use mapping format in "guess" section.

+  * method

+    Specified method for guess.
+Possible values are as follows.

     * harris

       The initial guess is created by using Harris functional method.
       This is default.

     * QCLO

       The inigial guess is made of the QCLOs of corresponding fragments by using QCLO method.
       If the QCLO of the child fragment has not been created, it is computed automatically.

+  * force

+    boolean.
+The default value is False.
+If you want to force execution even if it has already been done, specify True.

 * sp